matolevi/energy-net/README_ISO_RL_ZOO.md

 ## ISO-Specific Features

-The ISO agent has specific parameters and features compared to other agents:
+The Independent System Operator (ISO) agent represents a grid operator with specific parameters and features:

 1. **Pricing Policies**:
    - `ONLINE`: Direct price setting for buy and sell prices